OptimumG/OptimumDynamicsTutorialsAndCaseStudies/docs/Tutorial_1_Vehicle_Design/16_Powertrain.md

 #Powertrain

 The engine map can be set as a function of throttle position and the rotational speed of the engine.
-For this tutorial, the engine map has been created and made available for download [here]<a href="../Tutorial_Engine_Map.csv">
+For this tutorial, the engine map has been created and made available for download [here](../Tutorial_Engine_Map.csv)

 To import the engine file into OptimumDynamics, follow the following steps: